 After the lecture we boarded a bus to Drottningholm Palace.
 Drottning is Swedish for Queen and the palace was commissioned in 1576 as a gift for queen Katarina Jagellonica.

 The Stockholm City Hall is not just the seat of the city government, it is the location of the Nobel Prize Banquet.
 I was not previously aware that the Peace Prize recipient, however, is selected in Norway and awarded in Oslo rather than Stockholm.

 We did not visit the city hall on our excursion.

 Drottningholm Palace is the primary residence of the Swedish royal family, but the the grounds and state rooms are open to the public even when the king & queen are in residence.

 Swedish law states that the succession passes to the oldest child regardless of gender.
 The next in line for the throne at present is Crown Princess Victoria, even though she has a younger brother.
-The monarchy is a purely ceremonial position and is quite popular within Sweden.
+The monarchy is a ceremonial position and is popular within Sweden.